-Having a website, it all comes to how much your web visitors engage with it.
-Therefore, all elements of your website including your headlines, CTAs, layout, fonts and colors have an effect on user engagement.
-Testing each element will allow you to optimize it and ensure the best possible engagement rate of your visitors.
+Having a website, all comes to how much your web visitors engage with it.
+Therefore, all elements of your website including your headlines, CTAs, layout, fonts, and colors have an effect on user engagement.
+Testing each element will allow you to optimize it and ensure the best possible engagement rate for your visitors.

 Reduce Your Risks When Making Changes